 The Company is subject to a variety of risk factors and uncertainties in carrying out its activities.
-The Company's business, results of operations, financial condition and liquidity may be adversely affected by the risks and uncertainties discussed below.
-Additional risks not currently known to the Company, or that the Company currently deems immaterial, may also impair its business, results of operations, financial condition, and liquidity.
+The Company's revenue, cash flow and profitability may be adversely affected by the risks and uncertainties discussed below.
+Additional risks not currently known to the Company, or that the Company currently deems immaterial, may also impair its revenue, cash flow and profitability.